mjsamberg/courses/courses/dlprograms/funding/6_erate.md

 ## Support
 The E-Rate program is incredibly complex and time-consuming, but provides great benefit for school districts.
 North Carolina employs three E-Rate support coordinators out of DPI who are responsible for supporting districts in filing for E-Rate.
 E-Rate consultants, who work on commission, also support districts and private schools in filing for E-Rate and maximizing available benefits.

+## COVID-19 Relief Funding
+The FCC allocated additional money during COVID for the [Emergency Connectivity Fund (ECF)](https://www.fcc.gov/emergency-connectivity-fund) to purchase broadband equipment and devices including hotspots and laptops.
+This represents an additional $158 million of COVID funding, specifically for technology, in North Carolina.

 [1]:	https://www.fcc.gov/general/universal-service-fund
 [2]:	https://www.usac.org/
 [3]:	https://docs.fcc.gov/public/attachments/DA-21-1602A1.pdf